WardVanlaar/PWA-budget-tracker/README.md

 ## Description
 With this simple App you can track your budget.
-It is built as a Progressive Web Application (PWA) so you can install as a native App on your device.
+It is built as a Progressive Web Application (PWA) so you can install it as a native App on your device.

 Programming languages used:
 * HTML